 - During an elevated or high-risk condition, students, staff and faculty may be directed to seek safe shelter.
-This is a precautionary measure aimed at keeping people safe while indoors.
-When possible, exterior doors to buildings should be locked but movement inside the building is not necessarily restricted.
-During this time, people whom are known or who do not fit the description of the suspect(s) may be let into the building. - If you are outside trying to enter a locked building, please be prepared to show ID. - Leave all parcels, briefcases, backpacks, and gym bags outside away from the building entrance. - Students, faculty and staff may be asked to open outer garments for a visual inspection for weapons. - Consider what actions may needed should the situation escalate to a lockdown of the building. - If possible to do so without traveling through a danger area, people may also opt to leave campus.
+This is a precautionary measure aimed at keeping people safe while indoors. - When possible, exterior doors to buildings should be locked but movement inside the building is not necessarily restricted.
+During this time, people whom are known or who do

+- o If you are outside trying to enter a locked building, please be prepared to show ID. - Leave all parcels, briefcases, backpacks, and gym bags outside away from the building entrance. - Students, faculty and staff may be asked to open outer garments for a visual inspection for weapons. - Consider what actions may be needed should the situation escalate to a lockdown of the building. - If possible to do so without traveling through a danger area, people may also opt to leave campus.
 There are risks and benefits to trying to leave campus during an emergency situation and this decision is based on individual situations.